 West’s suit accuses Lloyd’s of London of not providing “anything approaching a coherent explanation about why they have not paid, or any indication if they will ever pay or even make a coverage decision, implying that Kanye’s use of marijuana may provide them with a basis to deny the claim and retain the hundreds of thousands of dollars in insurance premiums.”
 West also claims in his suit that Lloyd’s sought an independent physician to examine West to verify the claims of his mental health, and despite the fact that their doctor agreed with West’s primary physician, they continued to deny the claims.
 The suit essentially alleges that Lloyd’s continues to find provisions that will allow them to stall or deny payment.

 As we all know, West is known for his controversial behavior onstage (and, sometimes, off) and in fact, just days before he cancelled his tour, he had been making erratic statements to the press and performing abbreviated shows, all of which ultimately led him to seek help.
 Who determines the cause of his behavior and whether or not he should have continued performing his tour are two issues this case is sure to address.
-Will keep you posted!
-But, we are glad Ye is better.
+For an update on the case, click here.
+One thing for sure is that we are glad Ye is better.